Content Quick Navigation:

 This method relies on the official website of Box.
 It only requires you to take simple steps to work out a File Request link, but you may need further steps if you want to let recipients upload files with detailed information.

 Tip: This method of creating and sending a File Request from Box is only suitable for Box for Business users.
-If you are a free user of Box, the next method can help you successfully create a File Request from Box without purchasing.
+If you are a free user of Box, the first method can help you successfully create a File Request from Box without purchasing.

-Use Box File Request on Official Website
+Use Box File Request on the Official Website

 Step 1.
 Log in to Box with your Box for Business account.